mojaloop/iac-crossplane-packages/packages/utils/compositions/percona-role/README.md

-# ConfigMapfromSecret Composition
+# PerconaRole Composition

-This composition allows you to create Kubernetes ConfigMaps by sourcing data from Secret Object keys
+This composition allows you to create required percona role and bindings for CRs creation of database resources

 ## Usage Example